misskey-dev/misskey/CONTRIBUTING.md

 * Test codes are located in [`/test`](/test).

 ## Continuous integration
-Misskey uses CircleCI for executing automated tests.
+Groundpolis uses CircleCI for executing automated tests.
 Configuration files are located in [`/.circleci`](/.circleci).

 ## FAQ